kjossendal/popl-takehome/README.md

    Once you've finished, please notify Jorgen by sending an email to [jorgen.phillips@popl.co](mailto:jorgen.phillips@popl.co).

 3. **Feedback and Pair Programming**
    To conclude the technical portion of the interview, we'll schedule a video call to review your assignment together and discuss any potential improvements.
+Alternatively, you can also choose to showcase other project repo you've worked in the past.

 Side note: You can either build for iOS or Android.
 If you choose to build for iOS, please use your own Apple Developer Account to make sure the project compiles.